ltcortes/ucm_python_project/README.md

-# ucm_python_project
+# UCM Python Project

-This repo contains auxiliar url paths for a educational project.
+This repo contains images to get URLs for an educational project.